rust-lang/book/second-edition/nostarch/chapter12.md

 $ cargo run to poem.txt > output.txt
 ```

-We won't see any output to our terminal, and `output.txt` will contain our
+We won’t see any output to our terminal, and `output.txt` will contain our
 results:

 Filename: output.txt